HSNPipeline/Overview/README.md

 ## Overview

-HSNPipeline includes templates, code, and resources for working with single-neuron data collected from human subjects.
+HSNPipeline includes templates, code, and resources for working with human single-neuron (HSN) data.

-Human single-neuron data is typically collected across multiple sites, which may include different amplifiers, file types, etc.
+This pipeline implements and uses standardized tools and data formats, organized into a standard workflow that can be used for human single-neuron data.
-It then requires specific procedures for spike-sorting and analyses, that are oriented to the specifics of human data.
+In doing so, it pulls from and adopts existing resources from across neuroscience, curated and extended such that they support the specifics of human single-neuron data.

-To address these needs, this pipeline implements and uses standardized tools and data formats, organized into a standard workflow that can be used for human single-neuron data.
+On this website, you will find guides for key steps of working with the HSNPipeline data, including pre-processing & spike sorting, conversion to a standardized data format, and data analysis.

 ## Templates

 This pipeline is organized into multiple components, including:
-- SORT: basic pre-processing of the neural data, including spike sorting
+- PREP: basic pre-processing of HSN related data, including spike sorting
-    - This is available in the [SortTEMPLATE](https://github.com/HSNPipeline/SortTEMPLATE)
+    - This is available in the [PrepTEMPLATE](https://github.com/HSNPipeline/PrepTEMPLATE)
-- CONVERT: converting the data to a standard data format, including neural and behavioural data
+- CONVERT: converting the data to a standardized data format (NWB)
     - This is available in the [ConvertTEMPLATE](https://github.com/HSNPipeline/ConvertTEMPLATE)
-- ANALYZE: analyzing the data, including analyzing single-neuron activity and relating it to behaviour
+- ANALYZE: analyzing HSN data, including task-based analyses
     - This is available in the [AnalyzeTEMPLATE](https://github.com/HSNPipeline/AnalyzeTEMPLATE)

 ## Resources